Euroregion Elbe/Labe

 The Euroregion Elbe/Labe is one of the Euroregions with German and Czech participation.
 The purpose of the community of municipal interests is cross-border cooperation on a supranational level.
 The term is used to refer to both the organization and the geographical area of its operation.

 Area and location

 The territory of the Euroregion Elbe/Labe includes on the German side the city of Dresden and the county of Sächsische Schweiz-Osterzgebirge, on the Czech side the territories of the former districts of Teplice, Ústí nad Labem, Děčín and Litoměřice.
-It occupies an area of 5400 km² and has about 1.3 million inhabitants, of which about 802,000 on the German side and about 495,000 on the Czech side (as of 2020).